 The capital of the Fund is represented by the net assets attributable to holders of redeemable units.
 The amount of net assets attributable to holders of redeemable units can change significantly on a quarterly basis as the Fund is subject to quarterly subscriptions and redemptions.
-On 24 September 2019, the Directors announced that distributions and redemptions were suspended for a period of 18 months beginning 24 September 2019.
-The suspension on redemption was lifted on 24 March 2021 which marked the 18 months anniversary.
 The Fund's objective when managing capital is to safeguard the Fund's ability to continue as a going concern in order to provide returns for unitholders and benefits to stakeholders and to maintain a strong capital base to support the development of the investment activities of the Fund.